How to Use OBS Studio: Complete Beginner's Guide to Live Streaming (2026)

 In the Audio Mixer dock, you will see meters for your Desktop Audio and your Mic/Aux.
 If the green bars are moving when you talk or play audio on your computer, OBS is capturing sound.
 If not, click the gear icon next to a source, go to Properties, and ensure the correct microphone or headset is selected.

-To broadcast your content, you need to link OBS to your chosen platform using a stream key.
+To broadcast a live stream, you need to link OBS to your chosen platform using a stream key.
 Think of a stream key as a secure password that tells OBS exactly where to send your video.
 Never share your stream key publicly.

 - Go to YouTube Studio in your browser and click the Create icon, then Go live.